andrecastrosousa/ecommerce-microservice/README.md

 - [x] **Order Service (PostgreSQL)**: Handles order processing and management using a SQL database.
 - [x] **User Service (MySQL)**: Manages user information.
 - [x] **Event-Driven Communication (RabbitMQ)**: Implements event-driven architecture to enable communication and data synchronization between microservices.
-- [ ] **Service Discovery (Eureka)**: Offers service registration and discovery capabilities for seamless communication between microservices.
+- [x] **Service Discovery (Eureka)**: Offers service registration and discovery capabilities for seamless communication between microservices.
+- [x] **API Gateway**: Serves as an entry point to the microservices architecture, routing and managing incoming HTTP requests to the appropriate microservices.
 ##  Technologies Used
 The project utilizes the following technologies: